zTom1909/zTom1909/README.md

 - 🌱 I’m currently learning TypeScript

-- ❓ Ask me about anything related to DiscordJS and Backend
+- ❓ Ask me about anything related to DiscordJS and Backend Development

 - ⚡ Fun fact: I'm a never nester